-Basic net income (loss) per share is computed by dividing net income (loss) by the corresponding weighted average number of common shares, including redeemable shares, outstanding for the period.
+Basic net income (loss) per share is computed by dividing net income (loss) by the corresponding weighted average number of common shares outstanding for the period.
 Diluted net income (loss) per share reflects the potential dilution that could occur if securities or contracts to issue common stock were exercised or converted.
-The following tables and discussion provide a reconciliation of the numerator and denominator of the basic and diluted net income (loss) per share computations.
-The calculation below provides net income or loss on both a basic and diluted basis for quarter and two quarters ended March 31, 2012 and April 2, 2011 (in thousands).
+The dilutive effect is calculated using the treasury stock method, except when the effects would be anti-dilutive.
+Potentially dilutive securities include stock options.
+The computation for diluted net loss per share for the quarter ended December 31, 2011 and January 1, 2011 excludes 809,641 and 899,854 shares due to their anti-dilutive effects.